 We have written a number of useful guides and articles on subjects related to water leaks, many of which can benefit from acoustic leak section.

-Acoustic leak detection can help to find leaks in walls, leaks in floors, underground water leaks, basement water leaks, leaks in ceilings and many other forms of water leaks.
+Acoustic leak detection can help to find leaks in walls, leaks in floors, underground water leaks, basement water leaks, leaks in ceilings with water damage and many other forms of water leaks.

 here are a few other articles giving more information on some of these subjects:

 - Underground Water Leak Detection – Best Methods